-In the current manuscript version, we present a thorough comparison of demographic, socioeconomic and clinical (comorbidity.
-Medication) characteristic of the long COVID (≥ 28 days with symptoms, Figures ...) and post-COVID-19 syndrome participant subsets (≥ 90 days with symptoms, Figures …).
-In addition, we compare aspects of recovery between those participant clusters such as self-reported quality of life, physical recovery, frequency of relapse and subjective complete recovery (Figure ...)
+In the current manuscript version, we present a thorough comparison of demographic, socioeconomic and clinical (e.g., comorbidities, medication intake) characteristic of the long COVID (≥ 28 days with symptoms, Figures ...) and post-COVID-19 syndrome participant subsets (≥ 90 days with symptoms, Figures …).
+In addition, we compare aspects of recovery between those participant clusters such as self-reported quality of life, physical recovery, frequency of relapse and subjective complete recovery (Figure ...).
+In summary, we are confident that the three phenotypes of persistent COVID-19-manifestation are now clearly described.

 Issue 3: There also seems to be a missed opportunity to develop a model for the symptom clusters in one region and validate those clusters in the other.
 This was somewhat done by running LASSO regression separately for each region and looking at overlap of covariates between the two models but is less robust.

-Answer 3: This is an important question raised by Reviewer 1 and a matter of discussions in the study team.
+Answer 3: This is an important question raised by Reviewer 1 and was also a matter of discussions in the study team.
 Treating the Tyrol cohort as a training data set and the South Tyrol cohort as a test one is, from the statistical point of view the ‘clearest’ solution and potentially more robust and comprehensive than analysis the overlap between the cluster members of significant correlates done in the previous version of the manuscript.
-In the revised text, we follow the argumentation of Reviewer 1 and use the Tyrol/TY cohort for cluster and model development and, in case of multi-parameter LASSO, for cross-validation (see: Methods and Supplementary Methods, Figures ...).
+In the revised manuscript we now follow the argumentation of Reviewer 1 and use the Tyrol/TY cohort for cluster and model development and, in case of multi-parameter LASSO, for cross-validation (see: Methods and Supplementary Methods, Figures ...).
 The South Tyrol/STY cohort is used solely for validation of the clustering and LASSO results.
 Specifically for clustering analyses, assignment of the symptoms and participants from the STY cohort to the clusters trained in the TY collective is accomplished by k-nearest neighbor classifier (DOI: 10.1007/978-3-319-40367-0_33, DOI: 10.1109/ICDM.2009.143 and DOI: 10.3923/jse.2014.14.22).
-The quality of such semi-supervised cluster assignment is assessed by comparing within-cluster, between-clusters and total sum of squares.
+The quality of such semi-supervised cluster assignment has been assessed by comparing within-cluster, between-clusters and total sum of squares.

 Issue 4: The combination of a long list of covariates such as number of symptoms make clinical translation of the results challenging.
 Clinical relevance of some of the symptoms should be determined prior to being included as a candidate covariate.

 Answer t: We concur with this opinion.
-Since we present only abridged modeling results of modeling of acute COVID-19 symptom number, risk of long COVID-19 and post-COVID-19 development, only 10 strongest favorable and unfavorable correlates validated in the STY cohort are presented (Figure ...)
+Since we present only abridged modeling results of modeling of acute COVID-19 symptom number, risk of long COVID-19 and post-COVID-19 development, only the 10 strongest favorable and unfavorable correlates validated in the STY cohort are presented (Figure ...)

 Issue 5: There is discussion about prediction or identification of people at risk of long COVID from their acute symptoms throughout the manuscript.
-There seems to be evidence of selection bias in that people with persistent symptoms were more likely to respond to the survey further out from there symptoms.
+There seems to be evidence of selection bias in that people with persistent symptoms were more likely to respond to the survey further out from their symptoms.
 There is also great potential for recall bias that was not clearly evaluated.
 So, given the cross-sectional and retrospective nature of the survey, I would caution against using the results for prediction.
 However, the clustering techniques of symptoms could be of great use and is a relevant long COVID research gap.
 This study should focus on describing these symptom clusters more rather than prediction of persistent symptoms.

 Answer 5: We agree with Reviewer 1 and are aware of the limitations to drawing predictive conclusions from the survey data.
-As outlined above, we are now focusing on detailed characteristics of the symptom and participant clusters during acute disease and recovery (Figures ...).
+As outlined above, we are now focusing on describing detailed characteristics and symptoms in participant clusters during acute disease and recovery (Figures ...).